Octavius-Dante/Nova-Proxima/ABAP_WEBGUI.md

 ```

-To know the sap system and port details visit this tcode in GUI : go to ' SMICM ' or use NWBC tcoe and check the browser which popsup
+To know the sap system and port details visit this tcode in GUI : go to ' SMICM ' or use NWBC tcode and check the URL section of the browser which popsup